Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NlIVwoRqjVk,211.4112,226.3261.md

 ### Transcript

-> the steam version run game run on Linux either native or with proton not native whether it runs with ports on or not I don't know I we haven't put any time or effort or looked into it so I don't
+> the steam version run game run on Linux either native or with proton not native whether it runs with ports on or not I don't know I we haven't put any time or effort or looked into it so I don't probably not see another good question what does one point it looked like